Got some stubborn excess fat that simply doesn’t want to shift but want a larger butt?

 How does being plus size affect the results of my BBL?

-If you are plus size and deemed a good candidate for BBL by your cosmetic practitioners or plastic surgeons, the procedure might differ slightly from that of someone of a smaller size.
+If you are plus size and deemed a good candidate for BBL by your doctor, the procedure might differ slightly from that of someone of a smaller size.

 Using liposuction, the cosmetic practitioner will attempt to make the waist as small as possible removing the excess fat from areas such as the tummy and love handles.
 This will naturally create an hourglass figure without the need for extensive fat grafting in the buttocks and hip region.